arashkiani/movie-list/README.md

 * Using React
 * Axios (I understand how .fetch() works and I could use polyfill, but I feel Axios is better at handling the job )
-* Redux for state managment (do i really need it ?)
+* Redux for state management (do i really need it ?)

 ## Requirements

 * UI : clean DRY layout + typography
-* Dont over engineer, comment and test
+* Don't over engineer, comment and test
 * API's should only be called once.

 ## API To Use &  Tips